-As a student in the Los Angeles City College Radiology Program, I acknowledges that I have read and comprehend the MRI Safety Policy.
+As a student in the Los Angeles City College Radiology Technology Program, I acknowledges that I have read and comprehended the MRI Safety Policy.
 It is my responsibility to exercise the policy and procedures within the document.
-In order to ensure that you are aware, read and comprehend the MRI Safety Policies and Procedures, you are required to sign at the bottom of this statement prior to onboarding your assigned clinical site.
+In order to ensure that you are fully aware, read, and comprehended the LACC Radiologic Technology Program's MRI Safety Policies and Procedures, you are required to sign at the bottom of this statement prior to onboarding your assigned clinical site.
 By your signature below, you are acknowledging that you are aware of and are accountable for compliance with the MRI Safety Policy and Procedures.
-Student Name: Signature: Date:
+Student Name: Signature: Date: Class of (cohort year):

-Appendix VIII
+Appendix XII